Vevey, Lake Geneva Switzerland

 Selce, Croatia

 By 5 pm, we were busy searching the Airbnb and Hotels.com app for a night’s accommodation.
-A hotel room with a promenade view at Euro80.
-I don’t think so.
+A hotel room with a promenade was out of our price range.

 One Month in Starigrad-Paklenica, Croatia